-• When tasks are queued, they may be preempted only by higher priority actions: Certain high priority tasks will pause low priority tasks (executing on the same service on the same machine) to free up sufficient resources across all metrics, to allow that high priority task to execute.
+• When tasks are queued, they may be preempted only by higher priority actions:

+Certain high priority tasks will pause low priority tasks (executing on the same service on the same machine) to free up sufficient resources across all metrics, to allow that high priority task to execute.
 If doing so would exceed the maximum number of paused jobs specified by the user, then the high priority task will wait until a different set of tasks are present which may be paused.
 Pauses will not occur across multiple machines; they occur only for actions hosted by the same service.

-The new task based load balancing capability allows you to define custom task scheduling rules which allow jobs to be controlled/allocated based on criteria on a given machine or across an entire domain.
+Task Based Load Balancing allows you to define custom task scheduling rules which allow jobs to be controlled/allocated based on criteria on a given machine or across an entire domain.

-Vantage task based load balancing is enabled via the settings panel in the Vantage Management Console.
-As with other system level settings, when task based load balancing is enabled (or changed), services must be restarted.
+Task Based Load Balancing is enabled via the settings panel in the Vantage Management Console.
+As with other system level settings, when Task Based Load Balancing is enabled (or changed), services must be restarted.

-Task based load balancing includes capabilities that replace and extend the Cost based load balancing mode.
-The new capabilities replace the existing action cost mechanisms, and are used in-conjunction with the existing service capacity to provide more granularity on when and where an action may run.
+Task Based Load Balancing includes capabilities that replace and extend the Cost Based Load Balancing.
+The capabilities replace the existing action cost mechanisms, and are used in-conjunction with the existing service capacity to provide more granularity on when and where an action may run.

-Setting Action Resource Cost
+Setting Action Resource Costs

-The preceding topics about Cost-Based and Task-Based load balancing provide the background you need to make action Resource Cost decisions, as this topic explains.
+The preceding topics about Cost-Based and Task-Based Load Balancing provide the background you need to make action Resource Cost decisions, as this topic explains.